ajn96/iSensor-SPI-Buffer/README.md

 ## Hardware Platform

-* This firmware is designed to run on the Nucleo-F303RE board (based on STM32F303)
+* This firmware is designed to run on the Nucleo-F303RE board (based on STM32F303).
+Once prototpye phase is complete will move to a more permanent solution.

 ![STM Nucleo-64 board](https://raw.githubusercontent.com/ajn96/iSensor-SPI-Buffer/master/img/stm_nucleo.JPG)